 - Sound therapy which trains your brain not to hear the ringing

 If ringing is keeping you up at night, know that you have options.
 Gritting your teeth and bearing it is not your best choice.
-Get a formal diagnosis and talk to a hearing professional about treatment.
+Get more information and consider getting hearing aids to help combat tinnitus.